Skip to main content

 Contact us

-• to provide support for media literacy professionals to adapt their practices to fast developing media formats and changing media consumption patterns.
+• Assist media literacy professionals in adapting their practices to rapidly evolving media formats and changing media consumption patterns.

 • Proposals must be submitted by a consortium of at least 3 applicants (beneficiaries; not affiliated entities), which complies with the following conditions:

-• Minimum 3 entities from 3 different eligible countries
+• minimum 3 independent entities from 3 different eligible countries

-• Consortia may include profit and non-profit organisations (private or public); public authorities (national, regional, local); international organisations; universities and educational institutions; media organisations; research and technology institutions; technology providers.
+• consortia may include profit and/or non-profit organisations, whether private or public, such as public authorities (national, regional, local), international organisations, universities and educational institutions, media organisations, research and technology institutions, technology providers, etc.

-• Developing materials and toolkits to enable citizens to develop a critical approach to the media, and to recognise and appropriately react to disinformation.
+• Provide solutions that enable citizens to develop a critical approach to the media, to recognise and appropriately react to disinformation, information manipulation techniques, and other challenges in the online media environment.